VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 #### Matching the 2D Kinematics
 ![Armature View](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/88ab612ea1562960c5a3bc2b429fb5e3f99f7837/IMG_6601%20(1).jpg)

 Top down view of robot arm used for drawing.
-Mechanical design implemented a theta-theta rotation about 2 pivot points, which when combined with a solenoid produced 2 1/2 degrees of freedom.
+Mechanical design implemented a theta-theta rotation about 2 pivot points which, when combined with a solenoid, produced 2 1/2 degrees of freedom.
 To satisfy the calculated kinematics, both arms were designed so that they would have equivalent lengths from pivot point to pivot point and from pivot point to the center of the paint brush.
-These lengths were chosen to be 5 inches because a 10 inch radius covers the desired painting area.
+These lengths were chosen to be 5 inches each because a 10 inch radius covers the desired painting area.

 #### Main Housing
 ![Housing View](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/main/Electrical%20Wiring.jpg)